JohnEarnest/Mako/docs/makoBasics.md

 		KY @ key-lf and if true else false then
 	;

 `CO` is a (possibly) bidirectional debug port.
 Writing a value to this address should print the corresponding ASCII character to stdout.
 Some implementations may also support reading from this register to grab input from stdin.
-The `Print.fs` and `String.fs` standard library files contain useful definitions for printing values and reading values from the debug port, respectively.
+The `Print.fs` and `String.fs` standard library files contain useful definitions for printing values and reading values with the debug port, respectively.
 When it doesn't make sense, or for simplicity, MakoVM implementations may choose to do nothing when this register is manipulated- as the name would suggest, it's mainly for debugging.

 The Grid
 --------